VDL-PRISM/docs/gateway_setup.md

 The configuration file is a [YAML file](http://yaml.org) which has a specific format and syntax.
 If you are unfamiliar with YAML, you should take a few minutes to familiarize yourself.
 It is not a complicated format, but it is worth understanding.
 There are lots of resources online for learning more about it ([here](https://learnxinyminutes.com/docs/yaml/) and [here](https://www.youtube.com/watch?v=W3tQPk8DNbk)).

+There are four main parts to this file: `hostname`, `password`, `ngrok`, `home_assistant`.

+![Contents of `device_init.yaml`](images/config.png)

-There are four main parts to this file: `hostname`, `password`, `ngrok`, `home_assistant`. `hostname` changes the name of the computer.
-For most cases, the default ("gateway") works fine. `password` changes the password of the gateway computer. **Make sure to change this.** `ngrok` allows you to configure the [ngrok service](https://ngrok.com).
+- `hostname` changes the name of the computer.
+For most cases, the default ("gateway") works fine.

+- `password` changes the password of the gateway computer. **Make sure to change this.**

+- `ngrok` allows you to configure the [ngrok service](https://ngrok.com), which allows you to connect to your gateway from anywhere.
 To read more about how to configure ngrok, see the [ngrok documentation](https://ngrok.com/docs#config).
-The last part is `home_assistant`.
-This is where all configuration for Home Assistant goes.

-The default `device-init.yaml` has 12 places that need to be changed, as marked by "[CHANGE ME]".
-For most cases, everything else can stay the same unless you want to customize your gateway further.
 If you don't plan on using ngrok, then you can delete the whole `ngrok` section.

-The `prisms_influxdb` subsection (under `home_assistant`) is where you put information about the InfluxDB server you want the gateway to connect to.
+- `home_assistant_configuration` is where all configuration for Home Assistant goes.
+Home Assistant is broken into different components.
+The default `device-init.yaml` provides a few basic components, one of which uploads data to an InfluxDB server (called `prisms_influxdb`).
+Enter the InfluxDB server information into this part of the configuration.
 We assume that you already have set up an InfluxDB instance with a username and password.

-![Contents of `device_init.yaml`](images/config.png)
+To make the gateway useful, you must add sensor configuration.
+A list of all components and how to set them up is described in the [Home Assistant documentation](https://home-assistant.io/components).
+We have given a few examples of common sensors [here](sensor_examples.md).
+Add any sensor configuration to the end of this section.

-Once you have updated this file, save your changes.
+The default `device-init.yaml` has 12 places that need to be changed, as marked by "[CHANGE ME]".
+Once you have updated these 12 locations and added some sensors to the Home Assistant configuration, save your changes.
 Your gateway is now customized!

 If you are new to YAML, it might be a good idea to run the file through a YAML Linter to make sure you didn't make any mistakes in the format.
 Copy the contents of the file and paste it into [this website](http://www.yamllint.com).
 It will tell you if your YAML format is correct or not.